-The royalty payment period covered by the Novo Agreement begins on commercial launch and ends, on a product-by-product and country-by-country basis, on the latest to occur of (i) the 12th anniversary of the commercial launch, (ii) the expiration of certain patent rights and (iii) the expiration of the regulatory exclusivity for each product in each country.
-The Company's obligations under the Novo agreement are secured by a lien on certain of the Company's intellectual property and other rights related to Fovista and other anti-PDGF products the Company may develop.
+The royalty payment period covered by the Novo Agreement would begin on commercial launch and end, on a product-by-product and country-by-country basis, on the latest to occur of (i) the 12th anniversary of the commercial launch, (ii) the expiration of certain patent rights and (iii) the expiration of the regulatory exclusivity for each product in each country.
+The Company's obligations under the Novo Agreement were secured by a lien on certain of the Company's intellectual property and other rights related to Fovista, Fovista-Related Products and Other Products.

-Under the terms of the Novo Agreement, the Company is not required to reimburse or otherwise compensate Novo A/S through any means other than the agreed royalty entitlement.
-In addition, the Company does not, under the terms of the Novo Agreement, have the right or obligation to prepay Novo A/S in connection with a change of control of the Company or otherwise.
+Under the terms of the Novo Agreement, the Company was not required to reimburse or otherwise compensate Novo A/S through any means other than the agreed royalty entitlement.
+In addition, the Company did not, under the terms of the Novo Agreement, have the right or obligation to prepay Novo A/S in connection with a change of control of the Company or otherwise.

-The \$125.0 million in aggregate proceeds from the three financing tranches under the Novo Agreement represents the full funding available under the Novo Agreement, and has been recorded as a liability on the Company's Balance Sheet as of March 31, 2018, in accordance with ASC 730, Research and Development.
+The \$125.0 million in aggregate proceeds from the three financing tranches under the Novo Agreement represented the full funding available under the Novo Agreement, and was recorded as a liability on the Company's Balance Sheet as of September 30, 2018, in accordance with ASC 730, Research and Development.
 Because there is a significant related party relationship between the Company and Novo A/S, the Company is treating its obligation to make royalty payments under the Novo Agreement as an implicit obligation to repay the funds advanced by Novo A/S. If the Company were to make royalty payments under the Novo Agreement, it would reduce the liability balance at such time.
 At the time that such royalty payments become probable and estimable, and if such amounts exceed the liability balance, the Company will impute interest accordingly on a prospective basis based on such estimates.